transbitDOTorg/lethe/README.md

 lethe
 =====

-Secure one-time messaging service for the privacy conscious user.
+Secure self-destructing messaging service for the privacy conscious user.
 Designed to be deployed over anonymity networks such as Tor and I2P.

 Lethe provides the following:
 + Forced PGP encryption for all messages